top of page

 Brian is a CNA who has won numerous awards for being the “CNA of the year,” across the state.
 His ability to instinctively know what his patients needs are is why he is so successful in the hospitality field.

-The Addison Humphrey House, formerly known as Eagle Hill Manor, was constructed in 1899 by John Cole Batcheldor for Addison Humphrey and his wife, Elizabeth Dugan Humphrey.
+The Humphrey House Bed & Breakfast LLC, (formerly known as the Eagle Hill Manor Bed & Breakfast), is a Victorian “Painted Lady” built in 1899 by John Cole Batcheldor for Henry Addison Humphrey, (a prominent landowner), and his wife Elizabeth Dugan Humphrey.

-The original section of the house predates 1822 and houses the original fireplace.
+The original back section of the Humphrey House predates 1822 and houses the original fireplace.
 Notably, this fireplace is one of only a few in the country that has remained intact throughout its existence and has maintained its original location since its construction.

-The Historic Humphrey House is a Victorian “Painted Lady” that was built in 1899 by John Cole Batcheldor for Addison Humphrey, a prominent landowner.
 The house has undergone a meticulous restoration and update, preserving its original southern charm with its warm, natural woodwork, hardwood floors, and authentic indoor wooden shutters.
+Stain-glass windows adorn the foyer entrance from the front porch as well as the main foyer.

 Nestled amidst picturesque flower gardens and tranquil fountains, Humphrey House offers a serene haven on its spacious back porch.
 Invite yourself to unwind and immerse yourself in the soothing melodies of native songbirds.
-Step onto the grand front porch, adorned with charming gazebos at each end, and indulge in the comfort of wicker furniture.
-Imagine yourself sipping a leisurely breakfast, surrounded by the beauty of nature.
-Humphrey House, a Kentucky Landmark House, holds a special place on the National Registry of Historic Places, serving as a testament to its rich history and architectural significance.
+Step onto the grand front porch, (covering 1,000 square feet), adorned with charming gazebos at each end, and indulge in the comfort of richer furniture.
+Imagine yourself enjoying a leisurely breakfast, surrounded by the beauty of nature.
+Humphrey House, a Kentucky Landmark House, holds a special place on the National Registry of Historic Places, serving as a testament too its rich history and architectural significance.

 bottom of page